Shadow of a Doubt (1995 film)

-Shadow of a Doubt is a 1995 American TV movie that was written and directed by its star Brian Dennehy.
+Shadow of a Doubt is a 1995 American crime drama TV movie that was written and directed by its star Brian Dennehy.
 It was based on a novel by William J. Coughlin.
-The movie aired in the United States on December 3, 1995.
+The movie aired on NBC in the United States on December 3, 1995.

 Plot

-Charley Sloan (Brian Dennehy), a once-spectacular attorney and now recovering alcoholic is swept into the public spotlight when Robin Harwell (Bonnie Bedelia), a woman he once loved, hires him to defend her stepdaughter Angel Harwell (Fairuza Balk), who stands accused of murdering her millionaire father.
+Charley Sloan, a once-spectacular attorney and now recovering alcoholic is swept into the public spotlight when Robin Harwell, a woman he once loved, hires him to defend her stepdaughter Angel Harwell, who stands accused of murdering her millionaire father.

-Despite mounting accusations that question his competence, and despite frenzied opposition by a politically ambitious prosecutor, Charley is reluctantly drawn into defending Angel in a high-profile trial that quickly becomes a media circus.
+Despite mounting accusations that question his competence and frenzied opposition by a politically ambitious prosecutor, Charley is reluctantly drawn into defending Angel in a high-profile trial that quickly becomes a media circus.
 As the courtroom tension escalates, Charley discovers he is as much on trial as his client.

 Driven by a desperate need to redeem himself, Charley descends into a shadowy world of murder and money, illusion and deceit.
-Against tremendous odds, Charley must find a way to prove to the jury that Angel might be innocent and to create in their minds a small but crucial ... ‘shadow of a doubt’.
+Against tremendous odds, Charley must find a way to prove to the jury that Angel might be innocent and to create in their minds a small but crucial shadow of a doubt.